What Will Happen to R22 and How it Affects You

 What do I do if my air conditioner uses R22?

-- Purchase an upgraded, more environmentally-friendly system that uses R410a.
+1. Purchase an upgraded, more environmentally-friendly system that uses R410a.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.
+Contact Stevenson Service Experts today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news

-If you have any questions, please contact us for a free, in-home consultation by filling out the form below.
+If you have any questions, please reach us for a free, in-home consultation by filling out the form below.

 *Freon is a registered trademark of the DuPont Corporation